-The Diversi, Equity, and Inclusion (DEI) Office is committed to promoting the values of inclusion throughout the SCA.
+The Diversity, Equity, Inclusion, and Belonging (DEIB) Office is committed to promoting the values of inclusion throughout the SCA.
 The focus is equity, which is just and fair inclusion into an organization in which all can participate, prosper, benefit, and reach their full potential.

 Chuck Burk (Baron Charles de Bourbon, OL), [email protected]

-If you have questions, concerns, or suggestions please contact the DEI officer.
+If you have questions, concerns, or suggestions please contact the DEIB officer.

 Report an Incident